aggregat4/dendriform/README.md

 1. MAYBE Implement a cleanup process that periodically sweeps the tree and collects incorrectly hung nodes in a LOST+FOUND node?
 1. MAYBE Implement moving up and down with arrow keys and maintaining approximate character position
 1. MAYBE Implement fancier UNDO for text: if I ever want fancier undo like in sublime text (on whitespace boundaries) then I need to actually handle direct keydown events and determine the input events myself because here I can no longer (easily) discern between single character updates and some larger input events like pasting or CTRL+BACKSPACE
+1. Make dialog positioning smarter by taking into account how much room we have on all sides.